tinosulzer/travis-ci-latex-pdf/README.md

-> NOTE Travis is currently migrating open source from travis-ci.org to travis-ci.com.
-Updates on migrating "coming soon" (according to their blog).
-For now: enable all new repositories on travis-ci.com.
+> Update May 2018 Travis is moving open source to travis-ci.com (instead of travis-ci.org).
+Travis is also now available as GitHub App in the Marketplace.
+Instructions are updated.

 ### LaTeX + Git + Travis &rightarrow; release pdf